amogh-sd/No_CheckPoints/README.md

 All you have to do in this game, is reach the very top.
 The level 1 is completely functional!
 You will soon be able to play the level 2 and the further levels*!!

 # How to download:
+You can directly start the download by clicking on the following link- https://github.com/amogh-sd/No_CheckPoints/archive/main.zip

+OR(this one is way ling, i would recomend u to choose the first option, which is what anyone whould do)

 Go to https://github.com/amogh-sd/No_CheckPoints

 Then, click on the "Code" button, and when a dropdown comes, click on "Download ZIP" After the download is complete, extract all the files present in the folder(that will be the setup file, and maybe even this readME file)
 Then navigate to the setup file, and click on it.
 The installation process is very simple.

-OR
-You can directly start the download by clicking on the following link- https://github.com/amogh-sd/No_CheckPoints/archive/main.zip

 After the installation, you are free to play the game any time you want!